unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 If you chose a point on an object you are holding or one that isn't being worn or carried, the light shines from the object and moves with it.
 Completely covering the affected object with an opaque object, such as a bowl or a helm, blocks the light.

-If any of this tek skill's area overlaps with an area of darkness created by a tek skill of 3rd level or lower, the tek skill that created the darkness is ditek skilled.
+If any of this tek skill's area overlaps with an area of darkness created by a tek skill of 3rd level or lower, the tek skill that created the darkness is despelled.

 ##### Death Ward